therealtimex/aci/INTEGRATION_GUIDE.md

 ## Closing Notes and Further Reading

-This guide provides a universal tutorial for integrating apps and functions into ACI, focusing on schema design, step-by-step insertion, and testing.
+This guide provides a basic tutorial for integrating apps and functions to ACI, focusing on schema design, step-by-step insertion, and testing.
 It aligns with key design decisions such as deriving schemas from OpenAPI specs (with modifications like inline objects and visibility fields), centralized authentication, and flexible protocols.
 For properties not visible to LLMs, ensure defaults are set for required fields.

 **Key References:**
 - [OpenAI Function Calling](https://platform.openai.com/docs/guides/function-calling)